Showing posts with label Entra ID. Show all posts

 1. Static AAD Security Groups

-Got to add the users manually, or at least automate the process for anything but the smallest of Entra users.
+• Need to add users manually or automate the process for anything but the smallest Entra users.

 3. Distribution AAD Groups